Creating your Literature Review Outline

 Section 1: Introduction

-The introduction defines the topic, its scope and relevance to the subject.
-When writing your introduction, you need to capture the reader’s attention by being clear and concise.
+The introduction defines the topic, its scope, and relevance to the subject.
+When writing your introduction, you need to be clear and concise.
+Avoid boring readers by including bulky or irrelevant content.
 The main argument is stated in the form of a thesis.
-A good formal statement is presented in the form of a single arguable statement.
-The statement captures your main argument, thereby highlighting the basis of your literature review.
+A good thesis is presented in the form of a single arguable statement.
+The thesis captures your main argument, thereby highlighting the basis of your literature review.

 Section 2: Body

-The body constitutes the bulk of you literature review.
+The body constitutes the bulk of your literature review.
 In this section, you discuss the subject in the context of existing research.
-You also appraise sources and compare knowledge resources.
+You appraise sources and compare knowledge resources.
 This analysis should be thorough and systematic.

-When presenting your ideas, it is advisable to start with a general concept before narrowing your argument by including detailed arguments.
-This approach is useful for readers who may not have in-depth understanding of your topic.
-Use paragraphs to group similar themes.
-Include as many paragraphs as necessary to highlight the different arguments in favor of your thesis.
+When presenting your ideas, it is advisable to start with a general concept before narrowing your argument using (The Funneling technique).
+This approach is useful for readers who may not have an in-depth understanding of your topic.
+Use paragraphs to group similar ideas.
+Include as many paragraphs as necessary to separate different arguments.

 Section 3: Conclusion

 Your conclusion wraps up your discussion by pointing out the key strengths of your argument and the weaknesses of divergent opinion.
 It summarizes the insight derived from the literature review, highlighting how it supports the thesis.
-The conclusion should be short, ideally a couple of paragraphs.
-This allows you to sum up your argument comprehensively but precisely.
+The conclusion should be short – ideally a couple of paragraphs.
+This allows you to sum up your argument precisely.

 Calculate the price of your Order

 Our Unique Features